apexrl/CoDAIL/multi-agent-irl/README.md

 python -m sandbox.mack.run_simple
 python -m sandbox.mack.run_simple_om
 ```
 The former generates interactions that agents do not consider others, while the latter generates interactions that agents model others when making decisions.
+Notice you should be aware of the args parameters to run it successfully.

 Run CoDAIL / NCDAIL / MA-GAIL / MA-AIRL: